dh-atlas/white-book/Whitebook.md

 ![Example of the autocomplete feature associated with the Same as field in the Person template.][image20]
 Example of the autocomplete feature associated with the Same as field in the Person template.

-The system retrieves suggestions primarily from Wikidata and VIAF for personal names, Geonames for locations, and specialized SKOS vocabularies like TaDiRAH.
+The system retrieves suggestions primarily from Wikidata and VIAF for personal names, Geonames for locations, and specialised SKOS vocabularies like TaDiRAH.
 Users have the option to disable autocomplete functionality for any field where it is available.

 ### **Duplicate avoidance** {#duplicate-avoidance}